ranocha/BSeries.jl/docs/src/tutorials/modified_equations.md

 more clearly illustrate what will follow, but the qualitative behavior is the same for any time step size.

-Next, we will derive the "modified equation" of the explicit Euler method and solve this new ODE to high accuracy.
+Next, we will derive the "modified equation" (see [`modified_equation`](@ref)) of the explicit Euler method and solve this new ODE to high accuracy.
 The perturbed system takes the form of a power series in the time step size `dt`, and in order to compute with it we will truncate it at a certain order.

 Here, we use [Symbolics.jl](https://github.com/JuliaSymbolics/Symbolics.jl) for the symbolic computations.